Skip to main content

 Critical security auditOpusmax

-Opus 4.6 uses Adaptive Thinking: the model dynamically allocates its compute budget based on request complexity.
+Opus 4.6 and 4.7 use Adaptive Thinking: the model dynamically allocates its compute budget based on request complexity.
 The effort parameter controls this depth.

 • low: zero preamble, combined operations, mechanical tasks

-• max: cross-system reasoning, irreversible decisions (Opus 4.6 only)
+• max: cross-system reasoning, irreversible decisions (Opus 4.6)

 Controlling Thinking